pgrit/SeeSharp/README.md

 - Emission: mapped to a diffuse black body emitter
 - The viewport preview color and roughness, if all else fails

+All materials in the entire scene can be converted via `File -> Import -> Convert all materials to SeeSharp`.
+Converting an individual material is also possible, via a button in that materials parameter settings.
 That is, for most existing scenes, you will need to manually simplify the usually complex shader graphs to one of the above, else only the viewport settings will be used.